Plan

 Government agencies provide great starting points, but they often stop at “make a kit and have a plan.”
 We fill in the real-world gaps like how to actually store water in a tiny apartment, how to cook food when the power’s out, and how to keep calm during emergencies.

-Yes—we have subreddit and Facebook group where you can ask questions, share tips, and get personalized advice.
+Yes, we have a subreddit and Facebook group where you can ask questions, share tips, and get personalized advice.